Data-driven decision making is a helpful key in unlocking ways to improve the healthcare procurement process.

-Finding actionable spend data can be a challenge in the hospital procurement process.
+However, finding actionable spend data can be a healthcare procurement challenge.
 As organizations look for ways to optimize their healthcare sourcing and logistics to save money, this data is crucial in making the best decisions.

-Tom Swapp, Vice President of Market Development – Acute for Direct Supply DSSI, discusses his history with this challenge, as well as the ways in which he sees the healthcare industry solving this problem in the future.
+Tom Swapp, Vice President of Market Development – Acute for Direct Supply® DSSI™, discusses his history with this healthcare procurement challenge, as well as the ways in which he sees the industry solving this problem in the future.

-DSSI: How did your career path lead you to DSSI, and to healthcare?
+DSSI: How did your career path lead you to DSSI and to healthcare procurement?

 Tom Swapp: I spent an early portion of my career consulting on physician preference items in acute care, one of the largest areas of spend for most hospitals.
-It was during that time that I became so passionate about helping hospitals save money.
 One thing I noticed early on was that the data hospitals were working with was very confusing and it was never very clean.
 We spent untold hours trying to clean up the data in order to draw conclusions and levy that to make better decisions going forward.
-Even then, I realized that if there was a way to have cleaner data, it would be a huge time-savings for the hospitals, and lead to better decision-making for sourcing, contracting and the like.
+Even then, I realized that if there was a way to have cleaner data, it would result in huge time savings for the hospitals and lead to better decision-making in healthcare procurement strategies.

 DSSI: But grappling with that data led to your next move?

 Tom: After that focus on PPI, I translated what I had learned in consulting to the hospital side of things in Denver, focused on procurement and strategic sourcing.
 With a team of 25+, I experienced first-hand the manual pain of processing requisitions, purchase orders and the resulting reconciliation with AP.
-There is such a lack of transparency and collaboration between suppliers and providers when it comes to the transaction side of Supply Chain.
+There is such a lack of transparency and collaboration between suppliers and providers when it comes to the transaction side of the supply chain.

 DSSI: Where did you go from there?

-I believe the foundation that delivers real savings and real outcomes is procurement.
+The foundation that delivers real savings and real outcomes is procurement.
 You can’t have an effective sourcing strategy without really sound procurement principles.
-And likewise, you can’t have a good distribution strategy without great procurement.
-And procurement is often overlooked, and the data to drive it is difficult to extract, and often pulled from an ERP that is not built to optimize for supply chain.
+Likewise, you can’t have a good distribution strategy without great procurement.
+Additionally, procurement is often overlooked and the data to drive it is difficult to extract, and often pulled from an ERP that is not built to optimize for the supply chain.

-Tom: Procurement should be the byproduct of an organization mastering their contracts.
-The contract should dictate the procurement terms and flow.
-A supply chain ERP would be a contract visualization and compliance engine for a Health System’s contracts, both local and GPO.
-ERPs don’t contain a rules engine that can be smart enough to drive procurement in a smart manner.
-This would allow organizations to truly manage shared savings programs, vendor or consultant savings guarantees and ultimately unlock true supply chain savings.
-And that information, for the first time ever, is available and powered by the combination of DSSI, DSSI’s patented OGM (order guide manager) solution, and DSSI Analyze.
-I’m so excited about what we are building here.
+Successful procurement strategies are the byproduct of an organization mastering their contracts.
+The contract should dictate the procurement terms and flow and overall, the entire healthcare procurement strategy.
+To optimize ERPs in the process, a supply chain ERP would be a contract visualization and compliance engine for a Health System’s contracts, both local and GPO.
+However, most ERPs don’t contain a rules engine that can be smart enough to drive procurement in a smart manner.

 Try DSSI Analyze™ Today